 - 2019 Global Metropolitan Studies (GMS) Summer Pre-Dissertation Fieldwork Grant ($3,500)

 - 2018-19 InFEWS (NSF) Winter Travel Grant to Mexico City ($2,500)

 - 2014 Outstanding Senior Thesis Award, Mills College ($500)

 - Selected Publications

-“Life Above, Rubble Below: A Case of Historically Produced Risk & Perception in Mexico City” with María Moreno.
-Ardeth Journal.
-2020.
+McElvain, B., Moreno, M. (2020).
+"Life Above, Rubble Below: A Case of Historically Produced Risk & Perception in Mexico City."
+Ardeth Magazine 06: Contingency.
+Forthcoming.